Kids with dyslexia have the same risk of vision problems as kids without dyslexia.

 The main weaknesses in kids with dyslexia have nothing to do with the eyes.
 They’re problems with language and visual representation of word forms (orthography) in the brain (not in the eyes).

-Kids with dyslexia typically have challenges in three areas: phonological awareness, rapid naming and semantic skills.
+Kids with dyslexia typically have challenges in three areas: phonological awareness, rapid naming, and semantic skills.
 That’s why they tend to have trouble matching sounds to letters.
 They also have trouble recognizing and naming letters and words they encounter often.
 And they may have a hard time understanding the meaning of words and sentences.

-These skills aren’t based on the eyes, and won’t improve with vision therapy.
+These skills aren’t based on the eyes, and they won’t improve with vision therapy.
 They improve when a child is taught those skills through explicit reading instruction.

 In addition to vision therapy, you may have also heard about tinted glasses or colored lenses for dyslexia.
 This isn’t considered a valid treatment for kids with dyslexia.
-Explore this list of questions to help figure out whether a treatment is valid or not.